 Sales taxes and certain intergovernmental revenues, such as utilities sales tax, collected and held by the State at year-end on behalf of the Town are recognized as revenue.
 Sales taxes are considered a shared revenue for the Town of Eastover because the tax is levied by Cumberland County and then remitted to and distributed by the State.
 Most intergovernmental revenues and sales and services are not susceptible to accrual because generally they are not measurable until received in cash.
 All taxes, including those dedicated for specific purposes are reported as general revenues rather than program revenues.
 Under the terms of grant agreements, the Town funds certain programs by a combination of specific cost-reimbursement grants, categorical block grants, and general revenues.
 Thus, when program expenses are incurred, there is both restricted and unrestricted net position available to finance the program.
-It is the Town's policy to first apply cost-reimbursement grant revenues.
+It is the Town's policy to first apply cost-reimbursement grant resources to such programs, followed by categorical block grants, and then by general revenues.